strongbrewio/strongbrewio.github.io/_posts/2019-01-07-rxjs-patterns-restarting-work.md

 Having used RxJS for a while now, I've started to see patterns that I'm using over and over again.
 In this blogpost, or better, series of blogposts, I want to share those patterns that I'm frequently using so that you can apply them in your own code.

+Here are the other patterns:
+- <a href="https://blog.strongbrew.io/rxjs-patterns-mapping-function-calls-to-streams/" target="_blank">Mapping function calls to streams</a>
+- <a href="https://blog.strongbrew.io/rxjs-patterns-conditionally-executing-work/" target="_blank">conditionally executing work</a>
+- <a href="https://blog.strongbrew.io/rxjs-patterns-prematurely-ending-work/" target="_blank">prematurely ending work</a>

 I'll do this by describing them as high level as possible, but still provide you with some examples on where they can be applied.

 ## What is 'work'?